It's about Respect, Trust and Fairness

-- Coworking and outside Facilities are normally available to Users unless otherwise Booked.
+Cowork and other Spaces are normally available to Users unless otherwise Booked.

 7. Fair Use

-- Members are to observe their level of access and Visitors as outlined in their Membership plan.
+Members are to observe their level of Plan access.

-- Members may upgrade their Plan at any time for increased Fair Use allowance assuming a higher plan is available.
-(You can upgrade your Plan by the Online Services.
+Members may adjust their Plan at any time to increased or decrease Fair Use allowance.
+(You can adjust your Plan by the Member's Online Services.
 Click here)

-- Non Members Fair Use is restricted to Booking conditions.
+Non Members Fair Use is restricted to the Booking term and Space.

-- Fair Use applies to use of Phones, WiFi & internet, Printing, Computers, Phone, Smart & White Boards and consumable.
+Fair Use applies to use of WiFi, Printing, Computers, Smart Boards and consumable.

-- Printing - This extends to use of Printers whereby the printing of a few pages per visit is reasonable however printing of full coloured photos or large documents is not reasonable.
-See Paid Printing and Binding services for more demanding printing service.
+Printing - A few pages per visit is reasonable, however printing of full coloured photos or large documents is not reasonable.
+A paid printing, scanning and binding service is available.

-- Smart Boards / White Boards - Boards may be used by members so long as they do not limit or restrict others Users.
+Smart Boards / White Boards - Boards may be used by members so long as they do not limit, interfere or restrict others Users.

-- Consumables - Pens, Paper etc are for use while at the centre and not intended to be remove unless consumed.
+Consumables - Pens, paper etc are for use while at the centre and not intended to be removed unless consumed.
 Eg, Pens and unused portions of pads should be returned for others to access and use.